Introduction to Java Packages

 How to Create Packages in Java?

-First of all, you should have a class; let us consider the class structure we portrayed above only.
+First, you should have a class; let us consider only the abovementioned class structure.

 package com.supplychains